andywang0607/FFmpeg-Application/README.md

 Just some small application for testing FFMPEG
  - FlashVedioPlayer: Show streaming in web page
  - Vedio2RTMP: Upstreaming a local flv file according to RTMP protocol
+ - WebCam2RTMP: Get image from webcam and upstreaming according to RTMP protocol
+ - Audio2RTMP: Get audio from microphone and upstreaming according to RTMP protocol

 ## Environment
 - OS: Win10